philipturner/home-built-stm/README.md

 I need the flexibility to do graduate school full-time, without the bureaucracy and restrictions associated with a graduate degree.
 Being able to work full-time in a personal lab like [NileRed](https://www.youtube.com/@NileRed/videos).
 Until that happens, even a "simple" piezo stack with lithium niobate is out of scope.

 No time to waste!
 There is work to do.

+## March 29, 2025

+Why is it so hard and complicated to specify a printed circuit board for manufacturing?
+There are at least 20 different parameters relevant to the process.
+And OSH Park, what I thought was the best services, doesn't ship steel stencils.
+You have to defer that to OSH Stencils.
+Other manufacturers (PCBWay, JLCPCB) might bundle stencils with your order.
+You need steel stencils to apply solder paste in a way other than randomly "dabbing" a "bit" on each precison pad.